dirkdeyne/zk-spring-boot-starter/zk-spring-boot-demos/zkboot-hello/README.md

 ## What do we learn?
 by simply providing our applications home-page `zk.homepage = hello` in [application.properties](https://github.com/dirkdeyne/zk-spring-boot-starter/blob/master/zk-spring-boot-demos/zkboot-hello/src/main/resources/application.properties) we are good to GO.

-It as easy as that!
-Isn't this cool :)
+It is really as easy as that!
+Isn't that cool :)